xsdg/gqpp/DEVELOPER-NOTES.md

 ## File operation overrides

 The standard copy, move, rename, delete and folder create functions can be overridden by special plugins.
-The following defines are in `typedefs.h`:
+The following defines are in `main-defines.h`:

 ```c
 #define CMD_COPY     "geeqie-copy-command.desktop"